 Conclusion

 Understanding how to tip in a restaurant involves more than just calculating percentages; it's about appreciating the service you receive and being mindful of cultural norms.
 By considering factors such as service quality, automatic gratuity policies, and local customs, you can ensure you're tipping appropriately and showing proper appreciation for the hard work of restaurant staff.
-Whether you're a seasoned diner or new to the world of restaurant etiquette, these guidelines can help you navigate the intricacies of restaurant tipping with confidence and ease.
+Whether you're a seasoned diner or new to the world of restaurant etiquette, these guidelines can help you handle the intricacies of restaurant tipping with confidence and ease.